Loveable Lemons

 glass bowl with wet ingredients for cornbread.

-Step 2: In a smaller bowl, add the beaten eggs, milk, and cooled melted butter.
+Step 2: In a smaller bowl, add the beaten eggs, milk, cooled melted butter, and maple syrup.
 Whisk.

 glass bowl with wet ingredients and dry ingredients with a whisk.